-At Boggy Creek Airboat Rides and Spirit of the Swamp Airboat Rides, kids will enjoy loud, fast airboats that skim through swamps and across lakes with ease.
-And at Orlando Watersports Complex, located close to Orlando International Airport, the whole family can get into wakeboarding, wakeskating, wakesurfing, kneeboarding and waterskiing, with a waiver being required for children under 18, and a one-hour safety lesson for children under 10.
+At Boggy Creek Airboat Adventures and Spirit of the Swamp Airboat Rides, kids will enjoy loud, fast airboats that skim through swamps and across lakes with ease.
+And at Orlando Watersports Complex, located close to Orlando International Airport, the whole family can get into wakeboarding, wakeskating, wakesurfing, kneeboarding and waterskiing.
+However, a waiver is required for children under 18, and a one-hour safety lesson for children under 10.

-Themed dinner shows continue to be safe bets at this age, and your children are probably old enough now to help solve a crime at Sleuths Mystery Dinner Show or dine with the mob at Capone’s Dinner & Show.
-That’s in addition to the Outta Control Magic Comedy Dinner Show and Medieval Times Dinner & Tournament, and all four are family-friendly.
+Themed dinner shows continue to be safe bets at this age, and your children are probably old enough to help solve a crime at Sleuths Mystery Dinner Show or dine with the mob at Capone’s Dinner & Show.
+That’s in addition to The Outta Control Magic Comedy Dinner Show and Medieval Times Dinner & Tournament, all of which are family-friendly.
 Character dining at the theme parks is also still a great choice for this age range.

-Your kids will also likely enjoy some of the themed dining experiences available at Disney Springs and Universal CityWalk dining, shopping and entertainment districts.
-At Disney Springs, for instance, you’ll find Planet Hollywood Observatory, plus fast-service venues such as Pizza Ponte or Blaze Pizza.
+Your kids will also likely enjoy some of the themed culinary experiences available at the Disney Springs® and Universal CityWalk dining, shopping and entertainment districts.
+At Disney Springs, for instance, you’ll find Planet Hollywood, plus fast-service venues such as Pizza Ponte.
 You can even eat while you bowl at Splitsville Luxury Lanes.

-And at Universal CityWalk, choices include Bubba Gump Shrimp Co., The Toothsome Chocolate Emporium & Savory Feast Kitchen, Hot Dog Hall of Fame and more.
+At Universal CityWalk, choices include Bubba Gump Shrimp Co., The Toothsome Chocolate Emporium & Savory Feast Kitchen, Hot Dog Hall of Fame, and more.

 At Disney’s Animal Kingdom Lodge, for example, hundreds of exotic animals roam free on a 46-acre wildlife preserve, centered by an upscale, African-style lodge.
 If your children are more into cartoons than wildlife, the 1,120 family suites at Disney’s Art of Animation Resort are designed after beloved Disney films, such as Finding Nemo, Cars and The Lion King.